Advertisement

 Torre de Belém built in 1515

-Belem is steeped in rich history and culture.
 As one of the top destinations in Lisbon, Belem will surely captivate you as you get immersed in Lisbon’s past.

-What to See in Belem
+What to See in Belem:

 It was also the departure point for many seafaring voyages to other continents.
 If those walls could talk, we’d be able to hear all kinds of stories.